lraivisto/jest-javascript-tests/README.md

-# jest javascript tests
+# Javascript testing with jest
- This is a school project, which helped me understand fundamental javascript testing.
+ This is a school project, which helped me understand the fundamentals of javascript testing.